Grokzen/pykwalify/docs/Validation Rules.md

 ## regex;(regex-pattern) or re;(regex-pattern)

 This is only implemented in map where a key inside the mapping keyword can implement this ``regex;(regex-pattern)`` pattern and all keys will be matched against the pattern.
+Please note that the regex should be wrapped with `( )` and they will be removed during runtime.
 If a match is found then it will parsed the subrules on that key.
 A single key can be matched against multiple regex rules and the normal map rules.
+When defining a regex, matching-rule should allways be set to configure the behaviour when using multiple regex:s.

+## matching-rule

+Only applies to map.
+This enables more finegrained control over how the matching rule should behave when validation keys inside mappings.

+Currently supported rules is

+ - `any` `1 to all` number of regex must match.
+ - `all` All defined regex must match each key.

 ## range